openstax/oer.exports/README.md

 The `docbook-xsl` has files that point to http://docbook.sourceforge.net .
 Loading these is slow and sometimes times out.

-You can download the zip file from http://sourceforge.net/projects/docbook/files/docbook-xsl-ns/ (1.72 works) and replace the `docbook-xsl` directory with its contents.
+You can download the zip file from https://sourceforge.net/projects/docbook/files/docbook-xsl-ns/1.79.0/  and replace the `docbook-xsl` directory with its contents.

 ## Install Fonts